apicad1/artifact/README.md

 ## Workflow 2

 For more accurate detection, APICAD can give play to both code-based spec and doc-based spec rather than taking a single source.

-To enable doc-based spec for detection, you need to first collect documents and use our document analyzer to generate doc-based spec.
+To enable doc-based spec for detection, you need to collect documents and then use the document analyzer to generate doc-based spec.

 1. collect documents from the website